nojronatron/nojronatron.github.io/code401-files/class-notes-week6.md

 Vocabulary:

 - Emulator: Virtual device, not a replacement for a physical device but is a handy stand-in.
-- Activities: Analogous to an MVC View.
+- Activities: Analogous to an MVC View, but more closely related to MVVM (Model-View-ViewModel).
+Data can be passed between Activities.
 - MPA/SPA: Multi-page Application (Thymeleaf/MVC) and Single-page Application (React).
 - Fragments: SPA uses these reusable blocks of code to dynamically render a page to a single Activity.
 - Intents: Routes Between Activities.
 - Extra: Another thing related to Intents that we might not work with.
 - Component Tree:
 - Espresso: Integration Testing.
+- Content Provider: Stretch goal in a later lab, otherwise AWS technologies will be used in most cases.

 Today: